Dummiesman/angel-file-formats/Midtown Madness 2/Pedestrian_model.md

   - n <float> <float> <float>
     where the floats are *x*, *y* and *z* respectively.

-After the normals comes the colours, I can only guess the order of the colour components since all MM2 models define only one colour, the whitest white:
+After the normals comes the colors:

   - c <float> <float> <float> <float>
     where the floats are *red*, *green*, *blue* and *alpha*